The Folk of the Air (series): Plot

-In Jude's escape, she is caught by Madoc, who almost kills her.
+In Jude's escape, she is caught by Madoc, who stabs and consequently almost kills her.
+When she bleeds out on the snow, flowers start to bloom where she bled.
+Jude remembers that Baphen had told her that things grow when the High King's blood falls, confirming that she is still the High Queen of Elfhame.

 Jude returns to the palace.
 Madoc and his army come to the palace with Madoc bringing the weapon that Grimsen has forged for him – a sword that rivals the power that lies in the Blood Crown that Grimsen had previously forged.
 Madoc challenges Cardan to a duel in order to determine who will rule Faerie.
 He offers the sword to Cardan and thrusts the sword into the ground, which causes the ground to crack and ruin the throne.
 Madoc questions if Cardan has the loyalty of the people.
 Cardan recounts the prophecy that was made at his birth that he would be the destruction of the crown and the ruination of the throne.
 He says that he believes the people should choose of their own free will to follow a ruler and not be bound to a crown.
 He breaks the crown in half not knowing that when Grimsen forged the crown, he cursed it, which transforms Cardan into a snake.
 Grimsen tells that as a snake, he will poison the land, and that only death can stop it.
 Cardan, in snake form, kills Grimsen before burrowing into the ground.

 Jude, acting as Queen, tries to formulate how to maintain her rule against Madoc's threat and solve Cardan's curse.
 Madoc and the Court of Teeth give Jude a bridle that would be able to control Cardan.
 She later learns that they gave her incorrect instructions on how to use it, which would have tied her to the snake and left Madoc in control.
 A plan is made for Jude to capture the snake, but instead of putting the bridle on him, she cuts the snake's head off.
 The second part of the prophecy – only out of his spilled blood can a great ruler rise – is fulfilled when Cardan, in his original form, emerges from the pool of the snake's blood.
 In the Epilogue, Cardan and Jude are crowned and they banish Madoc to live in the human world.